vrdeeznuts/od-sideline-cam/README.md

     - Max Thickness: `25-26`
     - Ball Trail Start Offset: `1 or 2`

-## Auto-Clipping
-Because the camera scripts are sandboxed (aka no way to interact with your computer outside of the game), I had to write that Powershell script to be able to send keystrokes.
-It works by listening to the auto-generated A2.log file (usually found at `%LOCALAPPDATA%\A2\Saved\Logs\A2.log`) for a specific string - `"GOAL_SCORED_MEDAL_TRIGGER"`.
-When the script sees that string in the log, it will send your specified clipping hotkey after an optional delay.
-Refer to the [auto-clipping instructions](#option-2-setup-with-auto-clipping) below to set it up.

 # What's Included
 - `yuki.SIDE.luau` - this is the camera script that you would put with other camera scripts.
 It has 99% of the functionality but doesn't include the auto-clipping (the spectator API is sandboxed, so it can't send keystrokes by itself).
 - `Goal Watcher.ps1` - this is a Powershell script that enables the auto-clipping feature.
 It listens for certain messages in the A2.log (which is auto-generated each time you run spec) to trigger your clipping hotkey.